A quarter of Wellington's recycling sent to landfill, staff off work due to Covid

 Wellington City Council has asked for the public's patience and understanding as the growing Omicron outbreak starts to impact its waste services.

+The Ministry of Health reported there were 1487 new cases of the virus in the Capital & Coast district health board area today, while 12 were in hospital.

+Across the country there were 23,183 new community cases and a total of 503 people in hospital.

-In a statement this afternoon the council reported "a number of the team" at the Seaview recycling plant were unable to work due to the virus.
+In a statement this afternoon the Wellington City Council reported "a number of the team" at the Seaview recycling plant were unable to work due to the virus.
 This has reduced the plant's operating capacity to 75 per cent with immediate effect until further notice.

 About a quarter of the recycling collected from the Wellington region will therefore not be recycled, but sent to landfill instead.